 In our last recipe, we discussed the various cooking theories of quick and high or low and slow, and discovered that the general consensus among professionals is that salmon performs and tastes better when cooked low and slow.
 Salmon in parchment is a bit different though.

-Now I have to be honest with you all.
+I have to be honest with you all.
 I actually forgot to use the almost full-proof way of getting rid of the white stuff that seeps out of salmon when you cook it, called albumin.
 If you recall from my last post, giving your salmon a quick brine bath eliminates at least 75% of the albumin that is released, so it is definitely worth it (if you can remember to do it).
 But we all make mistakes, and I unintentionally took a shortcut here, and as you can see if you look *really* close, there’s some albumin present on my filets.
 Please don’t hold it against me though, and I promise that no matter if you remember to brine or not, the filets will still taste delicious.
-I hope you enjoy this quick and easy one pan meal, and if you do, please consider leaving a comment and rating below!

 - 4 salmon filets

-- 1/2 pint of cherry tomatoes sliced in half
+- 1/2 pint cherry tomatoes , sliced in half

-- Optional olives sundried tomatoes or marinated garlic & mushrooms
+- Olives, sundried tomatoes, or marinated garlic & mushrooms (optional)

 - Preheat the oven to 450 degrees Fahrenheit